bartificer/programming-by-stealth/docs/tidbit3.md

 Firstly, even great developers are still human, they still make mistakes!
 So, all code has bugs, hence, every library you import has bugs.

 And, secondly, the world is not a static place.
 Even if you could have perfect code that worked exactly as designed today, it could well become catastrophically insecure in a year.
-Protocols get updated, computers develop new capabilities, and the bad guys invent new attacks.
+Protocols get updated, computers develop new capabilities, and the bad people invent new attacks.
 Code, like a garden, needs to be tended.
 So, you don't just need the libraries you import to be correct today, you need them to be actively maintained so they stay that way!

 Companies and people come and go, and priorities change.
 Code gets abandoned all the time.
 Code with one passionate maintainer is obviously the most vulnerable to this, but it can happen to any library.
 Sometimes it's temporary, and stale projects get revived, but sometimes they just fade away, and the code becomes ever more unsafe as time goes on.